nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Two of those classes play important roles at the architecture level.

-* `EventsCenter` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
+* `EventsCenter` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design).
-* `LogsCenter` : Used by many classes to write log messages to the App's log file.
+* `LogsCenter` : This class is used by many classes to write log messages to the App's log file.

 #### `UI`